fedelopez/rails-basic-authentication/README.md

 <p><b>Age:</b> <%= @logged_in_user.age %></p>
 ```

+Add the new page link to the home page:

 Now let's secure the page to only allow logged in users to access it.

 The `before_action :authorize_user` will trigger each time the action is called.